mwblythe/squint/driver/README.md

 ## Limitations

-The standard `sql` query functions require a `string` as the first argument.
+The standard `sql` query functions require a `string` before the binds.
 This means you can't pass things like a `Builder` option or condition first.
 Instead, start with a fragment of your query, then anything compatible with `Builder` can come after:

 ```go
 // this won't compile